juliajuju93/Low-Code-Julia/website/blog/2023-lcf/2023-02-11/indexopenAI.md

 ## What is OpenAI

 OpenAI is an AI research and deployment company.
-Developers can use OpenAI's APIs to build applications using their different trained [models](https://platform.openai.com/docs/models/models).
-They offer a spectrum of models with different levels of understanding or generating natural language or code.
+Developers can use OpenAI's APIs and build applications using their different trained [models](https://platform.openai.com/docs/models/models).
+OpenAI offers a spectrum of models with different levels of understanding or generating natural language or code.
 These models can be used for everything from content generation to semantic search and classification.
-Their currently most popular model is [GPT-3](https://platform.openai.com/docs/models/gpt-3) that can understand and generate natural language.
-For today's scenario, we will use [DALL·E 2](https://openai.com/blog/dall-e/) (a new AI system model) to create realistic images and art from a description in natural language.
+Their current most popular model is [GPT-3](https://platform.openai.com/docs/models/gpt-3) that can understand and generate natural language.
+For today's scenario, we will use [DALL·E 2](https://openai.com/blog/dall-e/) (a new AI system model) to create realistic images and art from a text description in natural language.

 > *Note: Like GPT-3, DALL·E is a transformer language model.
-DALL·E is a 12-billion parameter version of GPT-3 trained to generate images from text descriptions, using a dataset of text–image pairs*
+DALL·E is a 12-billion parameter version of GPT-3 trained to generate images from text descriptions, using a dataset of text–image pairs.*

 ## Scenario - Power Apps integration with OpenAI and Azure API Management

 ### Scenario Overview

 We want to build a Power App and leverage OpenAI's trained model DALL·E 2 to create a realistic image from only a text description.
-All of this can be done by just a simple API call for [image creation](https://platform.openai.com/docs/api-reference/images/create).
+All of this can be done by just a simple API call for OpenAI's [image creation](https://platform.openai.com/docs/api-reference/images/create).
 We will use [Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) to help us securely expose OpenAI's API to the Microsoft Power Platform.

 ### Prerequisites
 - A running API Management instance.
 Complete the following [Quickstart: Create a new Azure API Management service instance by using the Azure portal](https://learn.microsoft.com/en-us/azure/api-management/get-started-create-service-instance).